sympy/sympy/doc/src/modules/vector/basics.rst

 Coordinate Systems and Vectors
 ==============================

-As of now, :mod:`sympy.vector` only deals with the Cartesian (also called rectangular) coordinate systems.
+Currently, :mod:`sympy.vector` is able to deal with the Cartesian (also called rectangular), spherical and other curvilinear coordinate systems .

 A 3D Cartesian coordinate system can be initialized in :mod:`sympy.vector` as

   >>> from sympy.vector import CoordSysCartesian
   >>> N = CoordSysCartesian('N')